TajkirHossen-14/MarkVault/README.md

 ---

 MarkVault is a browser-based bookmark manager for the article you want to read later, the tool you will need again, and the idea you do not want to lose.
 Save links, organize them with folders and tags, and rediscover them through fast search and keyboard shortcuts.
-Your collection stays in your browser—not in an account on someone else’s server.
+Your collection stays in your browser – not in an account on someone else’s server.

 Built with **HTML, modern CSS, native JavaScript modules, Web Components and IndexedDB**.
 No runtime framework or external JavaScript library.
 A new vault is genuinely empty: no demo bookmarks, fake activity, or sign-up flow.